eLuckkkkkkky/Retro-Streetwear/README.md

 # Introduction

-This policy explains how New Streetwear handles personal data in various interactions and services, as outlined in our Consumer Terms of Service.
+This policy explains how Retro Streetwear handles personal data in various interactions and services, as outlined in our Consumer Terms of Service.
 It complements our overall privacy policy, and in case of conflicts, the provisions of this specific policy will prevail.

 ## Types of Personal Data Collected